Working Together Online

 - A reliable broadband Internet connection

-- A computer with webcam access (PC or Mac is fine)
+- A computer with webcam access (PC or Mac computers/laptops are both fine)

 - An email account (with separate accounts for students and parents)